-10.2.5 Inventor Assistance Programme (IAP) implemented
+8.2.5 Inventor Assistance Programme (IAP) implemented

 Indicator Title Number of IAP Review Committee meetings to screen applications Definition The IAP Programme entails the matching of eligible inventors/innovators with Pro-Bono Patent Attorneys.
 Regular steering committee meetings are held where applications are screened and shortlisted.
 Source of data Management Reports Method of calculation/ Assessment A simple count of meetings held annually Means of Verification Signed Management Reports on Inventor Assistance Programme (May include a printout of attendees from Ms Teams and/or the recording of the session, meeting minutes, as well as a spreadsheet of applications received and recommended) Assumptions Steering Committee appointed.
-Pro-Bono Patent Attorney's avail their services Budget and other resource available That there are applications to screen Disaggregation of Beneficiaries (where applicable) Target for Women: To be determined.
-Target for Youth: To be determined.
-Target for People with Disabilities: To be determined Spatial Transformation (where applicable) Reflect on contribution to spatial transf Reflect on the spatial impact area: To b • Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance All four meetings held Indicator responsibility The Senior Manager: Patents and Designs R reporting on this indicator. egistry y is responsible for managing and
+Pro-Bono Patent Attorney's avail their services Budget and other resource available That there are applications to screen Disaggregation of Beneficiaries Target for Women: To be determined. (where Target for Youth: To be determined. applicable) Target for People with Disabilities: To be determined Spatial Transformation Reflect on contribution to spatial transformation priorities: To be determined. (where applicable) Reflect on the spatial impact area: To be determined Calculation type Cumulative (Year - End) Cumulative (Year to date) Non-cumulative X Reporting cycle Quarterly and annually Desired performance All four meetings held Indicator responsibility The Senior Manager: Patents and Designs Registry is responsible for managing and reporting on this indicator.